Eagles have landed in Hamilton

 "Hamilton has a lot of bald eagles that would come around the past several years," said Jenna Steigerwald, assistant town clerk.

-Pictures of all of the eagles, the names of their artists and their locations about town are published on the town’s Facebook page at facebook.com/HamiltonIndiana.
-They will remain on display until Summer Fest Aug.
+Pictures of all of the metal eagles, the names of their artists and their locations about town are published on the town's Facebook page at facebook.com/HamiltonIndiana.
+They will remain on display until Summer Fest, Aug.
 22, hosted by the Hamilton Chamber of Commerce.

 There are big eagles and little eagles — representing adult and youth artists.
-There are 20 adult and five children eagles.
+There are 20 eagles created by adults and five by children.

-Some who participated in the past have moved away though a few people have been constant contributors.
-They include retired art teacher Amy Buchs — who this year chose a rose and blue colored theme featuring the iconic lyric “I got a peaceful, easy feeling” by 1970s rock band The Eagles.
+Some who participated in the past have moved away, though a few artists have been constant contributors.
+They include retired art teacher Amy Buchs — who this year chose a rose-and-blue-colored theme featuring the iconic lyric, "I got a peaceful, easy feeling" by 1970s rock band The Eagles.

-Brenda Emerick and Rita Bowers have also consistently lent their talents to the showy local outreach, said Steigerwald.
+Brenda Emerick and Rita Bowers also have consistently lent their talents to the showy local outreach, Steigerwald said.

 "Since this is all for kid activities, we are trying to get more kids involved," Steigerwald said.

 Week-long summer camps are offered by age groups starting July 7.
 Classes cover everything from the popular swimming lessons to rocketry and sewing.
-Some of them are already full, said Steigerwald.
+Some of them are already full, Steigerwald noted.

-Summer camp forms can be picked up at Hamilton Town Hall, 900 S. Wayne St., during regular business hours or call 488-3607, ext.
-1000 or email jsteigerwald@townofhamilton.org.
+Summer camp forms may be picked up at Hamilton Town Hall, 900 S. Wayne St., during regular business hours or call 488-3607, ext.
+1000, or send email to jsteigerwald@townofhamilton.org.

 (0) comments